 To help you make a decision, this article will explore hard and soft water, examining the benefits and drawbacks of each type.
 We will also explain how to test your water to determine its hardness, so you will know where you stand.

 What is Hard Water?

-Hard water has a high mineral content due to traveling underground through chalk and limestone.
-These deposits are mostly made up of calcium and magnesium carbonates.
-When water runs through or over these deposits, it becomes hard (1).
+Hard water has a high mineral content caused by flowing past chalk and limestone deposits.
+These deposits are mostly composed of calcium and magnesium carbonates.
+When water flows through or over these deposits, it collects the minerals and becomes “hard” (1).

-In industrial settings, hard water can be detrimental to machinery and processes connected to water by causing buildups and blockages.
-When the pipes are clogged, a lack of lubrication can lead to working parts overheating and ceasing to function.
-Water hardness is monitored continuously using strip tests and other monitors to avoid breakdowns that could be costly.
+In industrial use, hard water can damage machinery and inhibit tasks that use water by creating buildups and blockages.
+When the pipes become restricted or blocked, it can prevent proper lubrication, leading to moving parts overheating and being unable to function.
+In these settings, water hardness is monitored constantly using strip tests and digital devices.

 Advantages of Hard Water

-- Health benefits: This is the main advantage.
-The high mineral content makes it a much better option for people with cardiovascular disease (3).
-It’s also very beneficial to our bones and teeth as it provides much-needed calcium.
+- Health benefits: The main advantage of hard water is the positive influence it can have on your physical health.
+The high mineral content means it is much better for people with cardiovascular disease, compared to softened water which contains more sodium (3).
+It’s also beneficial for bones and teeth as it provides the body with calcium.

-- Reduces lead contamination: In areas with hard water, the minerals have shown to build up on the inside of the pipes.
-This prevents the water from bonding with the lead in the pipes, preventing it from entering the water supply.
-This isn’t to say that areas with hard water won’t have lead.
-However, the risk of contamination can be reduced (4).
+- Reduces lead contamination: Although hard water is generally harmful to plumbing, it can actually reduce the risk of lead contamination.
+In areas with hard water, minerals often accumulate on the inside of pipes.
+This extra layer prevents the water from coming into contact with lead in the pipes, preventing it from being contaminated.
+This isn’t to say that hard water won’t contain any lead, but the risk of contamination can be reduced (4).